Hablamos Español Insurance Companies We Work With

 The part that catches owners off guard

-• Additional insured is a real policy endorsement.
+• Additional insured is a real policy endorsement, not a line on a certificate.

 The Vantage Point